ClinVar Miner

 GeneDx RCV002509324 SCV002818946 uncertain significance not provided 2022-07-08 criteria provided, single submitter clinical testing In silico analysis supports that this missense variant has a deleterious effect on protein structure/function; Has not been previously published as pathogenic or benign to our knowledge; This variant is associated with the following publications: (PMID: 25486365)

-St. Jude Molecular Pathology, St. Jude Children's Research Hospital RCV000660118 SCV004031120 uncertain significance Neurofibromatosis, type 1 2023-08-16 criteria provided, single submitter clinical testing The NF1 c.7637C>T (p.Pro2546Leu) missense change has a maximum subpopulation frequency of 0.012% in gnomAD v2.1.1 (https://gnomad.broadinstitute.org/).
-The in silico tool REVEL predicts a benign effect on protein function, but to our knowledge this prediction has not been confirmed by functional studies.
-To our knowledge, this variant has not been reported in individuals with Neurofibromatosis type 1.
+St. Jude Molecular Pathology, St. Jude Children's Research Hospital RCV000660118 SCV004031120 uncertain significance Neurofibromatosis, type 1 2024-10-04 criteria provided, single submitter clinical testing The NF1 c.7637C>T (p.Pro2546Leu) missense change has a maximum subpopulation frequency of 0.012% in gnomAD v2.1.1 (https://gnomad.broadinstitute.org/).
+The in silico tool REVEL predicts a benign effect on protein function, but this prediction has not been confirmed by functional studies.
+This variant has not been reported in individuals with neurofibromatosis type 1.
 In summary, the evidence currently available is insufficient to determine the clinical significance of this variant.
 It has therefore been classified as of uncertain significance.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.